This collection of wrestling history illustrates the background of

 -Press Release for a wrestling show in Jersey City, NJ from February

-Carpentier against the Tolos Brothers at the Jersey City Armory.
-(1
+against the Tolos Brothers at the Jersey City Armory.
+(1 page)

-1958 headlined by Antonino Rocca and Miguel Perez against Killer
+headlined by Antonino Rocca and Miguel Perez against Killer Kowalski

-Kowalski and Karl Von Hess at the Trenton Armory on February 15.
-(1
+and Karl Von Hess at the Trenton Armory on February 15.
+(1 page)

 -Obituary for Vincent McMahon “Senior” (1 page)